-Of the 25 hours required for the Special Education Endorsement program, all hours must be taken in resident study at George Fox University.
+Of the 25 hours required for the Special Education Endorsement program, all hours must be taken in resident study at George Fox University, except pre-approved transfer credit courses.
 Courses are offered face to face, online, and in a hybrid format.